Skip to main content

 -o, --output string write the export data to the provided file path

-The subnet import command imports configurations into Avalanche-CLI.
+The blockchain import command imports configurations into Avalanche-CLI.

-This command supports importing from a file created on another computer, or importing from Subnets running public networks (for example, created manually or with the deprecated Subnet-CLI)
+This command supports importing from a file created on another computer, or importing from Avalanche L1s running public networks (for example, created manually or with the deprecated Avalanche-CLI)

 Import from a File

 To import from a file, you can optionally provide the path as a command-line argument.
 Alternatively, running the command without any arguments triggers an interactive wizard.
 To import from a repository, go through the wizard.
-By default, an imported Subnet doesn't overwrite an existing Subnet with the same name.
+By default, an imported Avalanche L1 doesn't overwrite an existing Avalanche L1 with the same name.
 To allow overwrites, provide the --force flag.

 Usage: